soofka/swappi/README.md

 - bug with updated while watching
 - logfile handling to other operations
 - process events and pass changed files from watcher to server - controversial for change event (changing file might impact many other files, not obvious relation between file changed and what to recompile), to be implemented for all others i guess?
-- dev and prod as presets in config
-- js and css bundlers
 - monorepo with swappi and swappi processors separately
+- add processors:
+  - ts
+  - jsx
+  - js bundler
+  - css bundler
+  - babel transpiler

 # swn.ski